 It’s not your classical raise-a-shitload-of-money-and-then-grow-like-crazy startup.
 Evocon is fully bootstrapped and profitable and they intend to keep it that way.
 So they can’t afford to solve SEO by simply throwing money at it.

 Evocon’s website aims to be a thought leader in a competitive global market of improving manufacturing efficiency.
 Whenever a production manager goes looking for ways to boost efficiency, they should find all the information they need on Evocon’s blog.
-The cherry on top being the monitoring system that can actually accelerate this process significantly.
+The cherry on top is the monitoring system that can actually accelerate this process significantly.

 In SEO, our goal was to break into the first pages of Google results for keywords relevant to Evocon in topics such as OEE, machine monitoring, root cause analysis, production downtime and technical availability.
 This means we need to challenge established US brands with millions of VC money, dedicated content teams and more headway.